 Virus Warning: The default setting of the Virus Warning is "Disabled".
-When it is enabled, any attempt to write the boot sector and partition table will halt the system and
+When it is enabled, any attempt to write the boot sector and partition table will halt the system and cause a warning message to appear.
+If this happens, you can use an anti-virus utility on a virus free, bootable floppy diskette to reboot, to clean and to investigate your system.

 CPU Internal Cache : The default setting is "Enabled".
-This setting enables the CPU internal cache.
+This setting enables the CPU internal cache :